enkidevs/curriculum/sql/dql/what-is-sql/database-server-types.md

 - multi-version concurrency
 - fine-grained locking

-*MS Access* it's an entry level database management software.
+*Microsoft Access* is an entry-level database management software.
 It's a powerful database for small-scale projects.
 MS Access is the first choice of software developers to develop application software.
 It uses the Jet database engine to deploy a graphical user interface.

 Some MS Access features:
 - option of importing and exporting the data to many formats including Excel, Outlook, ASCII